Disclaimer: I don't own Pokémon or have any rights to it.

-Her eyes caught sight of one of the landmarks and she turned right.
-She had felt the slope of the ground for some time.
+She spotted a landmark and turned right.
+The ground sloped.
 According to Onix this would lead them to a thinner layer of soil that she could blast through.

-Firebrand clenched her fists, blocking out the pattering.
-Her tail flame swelled to triple normal size and she expelled a Flamethrower.
+She clenched her fists, blocking out the pattering.
+Her tail flame swelled and she expelled a large fireball.
 It created a molten circle in the soil.
-Then she delivered two Metal Claws to the spot before it cooled.
+Then she smashed open a hole with her claws.

-The soil gave way and soon there was a passage large enough for them to walk through.
-Upon exiting they found themselves near a cliff that overlooked a sloping wasteland.
+There was soon a passage large enough to walk through.
+They were near a cliff that overlooked a sloping wasteland.

-"We're closer to the boundary between western and eastern Kanto," Earl said.
+"We're at the western edge," Earl said.
 "The base of the mountain is still a few hundred feet down."

 Vander looked back and heard the pattering.
-It's still getting closer.
 "We should get going now!"

 Thus began a scramble along the side of the cliff.
-There were few trees here to hide them, and they could find no way down the mountain.
+There were few trees here to hide them, and no easy way down.

-A figure leapt from where the entrance to the underground.
-Its momentum carried it over them to land several feet away.
+A figure leapt from where they had come.
+Its momentum carried it over them.

 Their escape route was blocked.

 Vander clutched his egg tightly as he stared into the face of his new enemy.
 "Machamp!"
 It towered over all of them, and he took special note of its lack of a belt.
-A chill ran through him as he thought of what could follow and he stepped back, egg in hand.
+A chill ran through him and he stepped back.

 Machamp grinned.
 The onix had escaped, but here were four new targets.
 It flexed all four arms.
 Its muscles bulged.